ZhenyingZhu/StudyNotes/ASP.md

 Add `[Authorize]` to controller (those are API controllers) classes.
 When sending a request to the API before get authed, the response returns 302 with redirect URL.
 It is auth with cookie.

+- For normal MVC controllers, each action/request returns either a `ViewResult` or a `StatusCodeResult` which can be rendered to a page.
+If the user is not authed, then it redirect to the login page.
+- For API controllers, each action returs either a `ActionResult<T>` or a `StatusCodeResult`.
+But if the user is not authed, it returns a login page as well, but in html format.
+So the request should send with the cookie grab from the web browser.

 # HERE

 Replace it with `[Authorize(AuthenticationSchemes = JwtBearerDefaults.AuthenticationScheme)]`, so that it returns 401.